Ara is a Journalism graduate from California State University Northridge who is always looking to explore his writing opportunities.

 The Song Called "Creeping Death"

-Ride The Lightning: Songs 5-8 Including Trapped Under Ice & The Call of Ktulu
+Analysis of Songs 5-8 Including Trapped Under Ice & The Call of Ktulu

 The second half of the album starts with the very fast "Trapped Under Ice."
 It is about someone that had been in a cryonic (ice-filled) state for a long time but he has been freed from it and there is no one there to help him get back to a normal life.
 This album also marks the first time in Metallica’s career that they have an instrumental song and it is the almost nine minute song “The Call of Ktulu.”
 It starts out with very melodic acoustic guitar before it gets heavy.
 The song also has Cliff Burton showing his bass guitar talent.
 He plays it in such a way, tweaking the strings as if he is playing with a toy.
 He makes it look so effortless though.
 The riffing in the song becomes repetitive in parts but it is pretty awesome!
 "Creeping Death" is a song that features certain passages from the Bible about what the Pharaoh did to Israel.
 However, Hetfield himself is a Christian science believer.
 The song itself is pretty good as well.